arkhn/data-challenge/readme.md

 Other laboratory measurements to monitor : Alk Phosphate, Calcium, Epoetin alfa.

 ```
+NB:
-NB: Even though we expect results as support to the discussion, we also care about the approach
+- Even though we expect results as support to the discussion, we also care about the approach
  and the arguments underlying the choices made by the candidate.
+- The candidate is also asked, if possible, to bring his/her computer.
+If not, please let us know, we will provide you with the necessary material.
 ```